 Heidi is a diminutive of Adelheid and means ‘of noble birth’.
 It became popular through the children’s classic book Heidi.

 The name Helen has always been synonymous with beauty, thanks to the Trojan War.
 It’s one of those classic names that parents are returning to.
 Helen means ‘bright and shining one’.

-Short and sweet Ida could be a successor to the super popular Ada or Ava.
-In fact, a century ago, Ida was considered a name as sweet as apple.
-Its popularity was largely because of Tennyson’s poem, “Princess Ida”.
+Short and sweet Ida could be a successor to the super-popular Ada or Ava.
+In fact, a century ago, Ida was considered a name as sweet as an apple.
+Its popularity was large because of Tennyson’s poem, “Princess Ida”.
 This German name means ‘industrious one’.